fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

 	$(RM) $(NIF)
 ```

-ERTS_DIR
+The only really complicated part of the `Makefile` is the top part that finds
-ERL_EI_INCLUDE_DIR
+the paths to the Erlang interface (ei) include and library directories.
+They're

-Basically what that Makefile does is makes sure both the `ERTS_DIR` and
+needed for us to use the `erl_nif.h` header file.
+The `ERL_EI_INCLUDE_DIR` and
-`ERL_EI_INCLUDE_DIR` environment variables are set, then included during
+`ERL_EI_LIBDIR` variables specify those paths by convention.
+Nerves will fill
-the compile.
-This will give us access to the `erl_nif.h` header we will see
+them in for us (via environment variables) when calling the Makefile, but if
-later, and allows the compiler to properly link against it.
+we're compiling outside of Nerves, we need to figure them out ourselves.

 Now we can finally get to writing our C code!
 Lets reimplement that slow
 `do_build_calendar` function.
 Create a new file `c_src/build_calendar.c`